GiorgosKoulouris/MDs-and-pages/ansible-playbooks/linux-deploy-k8-cluster/README.md

 <h2>Usage</h2>

-Download and extract all components, navigate to the folder containing the script and the roles and execute the script providing the mandatory -r flag
+Clone the repository, navigate to the folder containing the script and the roles and execute the script providing the mandatory -r flag

 ```bash
 git clone https://github.com/GiorgosKoulouris/MDs-and-pages.git